How Insurance Can Help with Retirement Planning

 • Long-term care insurance: These policies help provide for the cost of long-term care services, including home care and assisted living.
 You can buy this to protect your retirement savings from the possibility that you might one day need to hire professional caregivers, which could rapidly deplete your retirement savings.

 • Cash-value life insurance: This type of life insurance (which includes universal life and whole life policies) typically costs more than term, because it incorporates a savings or investing component that you can tap in certain situations while you’re still living, very often without triggering any tax liability.
-This cash value component grows tax-deferred.
-That makes these types of policies very handy for those individuals (a small segment of the general public), who have put the maximum amount in their retirement plans and still have more money they would like to invest tax-deferred.
-They can usually borrow against the cash value and a certain amount can often also be withdrawn without penalty, allowing the policy to function as a kind of backstop against emergency retirement expenses.
+This cash value component grows tax deferred.
+That makes these types of policies very handy for those individuals (a small segment of people), who have put the maximum amount in their retirement plans and still have more money they would like to invest tax deferred.
+They can usually borrow against the cash value and can withdraw a certain without penalty, allowing the policy to function as a kind of backstop against emergency retirement expenses.
 And, of course, if they never tap that cash value during their lifetime, it passes income-tax-free to their named beneficiaries.
 That makes it a handy tool for estate planning in some cases (especially in conjunction with other estate planning vehicles, like trust accounts).

 It Can Get Complex